gabkrenzer/PhononFlow/phonopy/README.md

 PICTURE
 ### Scripts
 There are only two scripts needed for this workflow since most of it can be run from the command line:
 - fd.sh distributes all POSCAR-XXX into single XXX directories with INCAR, KPOINTS, POTCAR, and job script files.
+I would recommend testing convergence on one structure first and then proceed with all the other ones.
+- clean

 ## INCAR & KPOINTS
 For reference, I have also attached typical annotated INCAR and KPOINTS files used for a single point calculation.
 The most important aspect of the INCAR is `NSW = 0` to avoid relaxing the structure.